-For a time-varying objective function following Assumption~\ref{ass:markov_model}, \citet[Theorem~4.1]{Bogunovic2016} shows that the best possible expected regret of an algorithm is linear as $\bigO(T \varepsilon)$.
+For a time-varying objective function following Assumption~\ref{ass:markov_model}, \citet[Theorem~4.1]{Bogunovic2016} shows that the lower bound on the regret of an algorithm is linear as $\Omega(T \varepsilon)$.

-\fakepar{Problem Statement} We consider the time-varying optimization problem \eqref{eq:optimization_problem} under Assumptions~\ref{ass:noisy_obs}--\ref{ass:smoothness_assumption}.
-Critically, and in contrast to the state-of-the-art in \gls{tvbo}, we assume the rate of change $\varepsilon$ to be \emph{unknown}.
-A reasonable goal for an algorithm in this setting are regret bounds that are no more than linear in $T$ and explicitly dependent on the true $\varepsilon$.
+\paragraph{Problem Statement} We consider the time-varying optimization problem \eqref{eq:optimization_problem} under Assumptions~\ref{ass:noisy_obs}--\ref{ass:smoothness_assumption}.
+To develop a practical algorithm---and in contrast to the state-of-the-art in \gls{tvbo}---we assume the exact rate of change $\varepsilon$ to be \emph{unknown}.
+According to prior work \citep{Bogunovic2016}, it is reasonable to demand regret bounds that are no more than linear in $T$ and explicitly dependent on the true $\varepsilon$.